 Having zero cholesterol makes it a great food to lower the risk of heart disease, another condition that affects diabetics.

 Currently, there is no medical proof that eating okra alone can prevent diabetes symptoms or reverse the disease.
-But because of its extensive nutritional benefits, this vegetable is seen as a natural and effective way of treating, and possibly reversing diabetes.
+But because of its extensive nutritional benefits, this vegetable is seen as a natural and effective way of treating diabetes.

 Furthermore, the ability of okra extract to decrease blood sugar in rats may be a helpful finding in the management of diabetes.

 This is in addition to maintaining a healthy diet, exercising, getting enough sleep, and keeping stress levels low.

 Risks of Using Okra to Treat Diabetes

 Despite claims that okra is a great food for treating diabetes naturally, there are some negative side effects linked its use.
 This nutritious vegetable seems to prevent absorption of metformin in the bloodstream and reduce its effectiveness.